 \section{Summary and Conclusion}

-The NS physics depends heavily on the properties of matter at high density, which resides in the cores of the NSs.
-The observables of the NS depend on the matter properties, which are not easily modelled.
-In this work, we studied how astrophysical observations from NICER and GW data constrain the matter properties at high densities.
-At high density, the expected degree of freedom is the quarks rather than the hadrons; however, the density at which they appear is still in debate.
-Therefore, in this study, we model the EoS of high-density matter in three different distinct classes: monotonous or hadronic EoS, non-monotonous or EoS with smooth PT without any discontinuity in density but a peak in the sound speed and discontinuous EoS, one with density discontinuity.
-An ensemble of EoS for each class is constructed using speed of sound parametrisation.
-Subsequent Bayesian analysis is performed on the sound speed and chemical potential.
-Sequential NICER and GW constraints are imposed on the ensemble of EoS to analyse mostly the effect of PSR J0614-3329 on the M-R curve, the sound speed and the compactness of the NSs.
+NS physics depends heavily on the properties of matter at high density, which is found in the cores of NSs.
+The astrophysical observations from NICER and GW have constrained the matter properties in NS cores to a large extent.
+At high density, the expected degrees of freedom are quarks rather than hadrons; however, the density at which PT occurs is still debated.
+Given the uncertainties, one can model matter at high densities into three distinct classes: the monotonous (hadronic) EoS, the non-monotonous (smooth PT) EoS, and the discontinuous EoS with a density discontinuity.